doraemon0905/create-pull-request/README.md

 ### How It Works

-1. **Detection**: Automatically detects Confluence pages linked to your Jira ticket
+1. **Detection**: Detects Confluence pages linked to your Jira ticket
 2. **User Prompt**: Asks for confirmation before fetching (defaults to No for faster workflow)
 3. **Content Extraction**: If confirmed, fetches and processes Confluence page content
 4. **Smart Compression**: Automatically compresses content to optimize AI prompts